knmcguire/crazyflie_ros2_experimental/README.md

 - replace manual crazyflie robot after webot's release to 2022b
 - Action can not handle multiple threads so topic handling is not great.
 Should fix with this: https://answers.ros.org/question/356434/ros-2-actionserver-callback-causes-subscriber-to-stop-receiving/
 - Simulation underestimates position crazyflie which results in a weird map building in simple mapper (didn't had this 2 weeks ago??)
+- THe yaw control on the webots driver is much slower than with the crazyflie driver.. eventhough it is the same code.